Loading Scale Systems...

 Introduction

 Your brain is not a neutral processor.
 It is a survival machine that evolved under conditions where speed mattered more than accuracy, where noticing a rustle in the grass and assuming "predator" kept you alive even when it was just wind.
 Those shortcuts, called heuristics, served our ancestors well.
 But modern life looks nothing like an African savanna.
-You are applying stone-age mental software to stock markets, news feeds, medical decisions, and hiring processes.
+In one influential view, you are applying mental software shaped by ancestral conditions to stock markets, news feeds, medical decisions, and hiring processes.
 The result is a collection of systematic errors, not random mistakes, but predictable, repeatable patterns of faulty reasoning that affect everyone, regardless of intelligence or education.

 Cognitive biases are not signs of stupidity.
 They are features of a system optimized for a different environment.
 Knowing about them will not make you immune, just as knowing about optical illusions does not make them disappear.
 But it can help you build habits and systems that catch errors before they become costly.
 And it can help you recognize when someone, whether a marketer, a politician, or a scammer, is deliberately exploiting these patterns against you.